Self-Sufficient Kids

 Your child will need an explanation of just how many clothes they should place in the machine without them being crammed in (because trust me, your children will be inclined to cram as much in as they can).

-Once that step is complete, demonstrate to kids how to measure the correct amount of detergent they’ll need for their load.
+Once that step is complete, demonstrate to kids how to measure the correct amount of detergent they’ll need for their load – whether using powder detergent or liquid detergent.
 And unless it’s obvious, they may also need to be guided to the correct place to add the detergent on your machine.

 This next step feels like the grown-up one for most kids as they’re finally able to understand and use a washing machine on their own.

-Washing machine settings, of course, differ by machine.
+Washing machine settings, of course, differ by machine but most include options for regular cycle, permanent press, and delicate cycle.
 If you have any questions about washing machine settings, this list should help.

 Once the washing cycle is complete, it’s time to dry clothes.
 But not all clothes can go into the dryer.